MaximeLefranc-git/visualization-and-manipulation-of-temporal-graphs/README.md

 Arnaud Casteigts - Professor of computer science at the University of Geneva, also affiliated with LaBRI, University of Bordeaux, in the Combinatorics and Algorithm department. - arnaud.casteigts@u-bordeaux.fr - arnaud.casteigts@unige.ch - https://arnaudcasteigts.net/

-Petra Wolf - Post-Doc in Theoretical Computer Science - mail@wolfp.net - https://www.wolfp.net/ ## Icons Links: https://www.svgrepo.com/collection/coolicons-line-oval-icons/
+Petra Wolf - Post-Doc in Theoretical Computer Science - mail@wolfp.net - https://www.wolfp.net/